 Fix 2 – Check the sound settings

-If OBS fails to pick up your desktop audio, there might be something wrong with the settings of your headset or speaker.
+If OBS fails to pick up your desktop audio, there might be something wrong with your headset or speaker settings.
 If you don’t know how to configure the settings correctly, follow the instruction below:

 1) On your keyboard, press the Windows logo key and R at the same time to invoke the Run command.
 Then, type control and click OK.